Posted By Visit Mesa Team

 Don't Worry, Beer Happy!

-12 West Brewing Tap Room & Restaurant's mantra “crafted for the community,” holds true as they make excellent use of local ingredients, from blood oranges picked from trees at Agritopia and a blend for their coffee stout from Spirit Mountain Coffee in Mesa.
+12 West Brewing Tap Room & Restaurant's mantra “crafted for the community” holds true as they make excellent use of local ingredients, from blood oranges picked from trees at Agritopia to Spirit Mountain Coffee sourced for their coffee stout.
 12 West Brewing in Mesa aims to provide guests with a new concept that combines a taproom, cocktail bar, full kitchen, and takeout service, which includes beer, wine, spirits, and food in one location on Main Street in Mesa.

 OHSO Brewery + Distillery is now serving travelers at Mesa Gateway Airport!
-OHSO is well known throughout the valley for their unique brews and chill atmosphere.
-But beer isn't the only thing they do well!
-Their menu is off the charts, and pairs well with their craft beers.
-Make sure to head over to gates 7/8 to enjoy!
+OHSO is well known throughout the valley for their unique brews and chill atmosphere, but beer isn't the only thing they do well!
+Their menu is off the charts and pairs well with their craft beers.
+Make sure to head over to gates seven and eight to enjoy!

-You have to make a stop at Beer Research Institute not only for their delicious brews, but also to check out the unique names they’ve been given.
-I mean, who doesn’t want to ask their waiter for a Top Secret Battle Monkey, Mjango Unchained, or Fire Squirrel?
+Make a stop at Beer Research Institute not only for their delicious brews, but also to check out the unique names they’ve been given.
+Who doesn’t want to ask their waiter for a Top Secret Battle Monkey, Mjango Unchained, or Fire Squirrel?
 This Mesa brewery was formed after years of home brewing ‘beer research’ and has now turned into a popular local gathering place.
 Great news!
-B.R.I. is opening an Arcade and Taproom in Downtown Mesa in 2021!
+B.R.I. is opening an Arcade and Taproom in Downtown Mesa this fall!

 Located in Downtown Mesa, Desert Eagle Brewing Company was one of the city’s first owned and operated micro-breweries.
 IPA’s are all the rage these days, however you can find many more options on tap here.
 Enjoy a Dunkel, Wheat, Porter, and more while listening to live music or partaking in their open mic nights.
 Even if you're not near Main Street, you can enjoy Desert Eagle at their East Mesa location near Falcon Field.